 Be aware that both non-verbal and verbal communication skills impact the group.
 Use a variety of ways to foster communication within your team, including in-person, email, messaging, phone calls, video conferences, and team management platforms like Slack and Asana.

 Despite the importance of communication, only 27% of employees receive training in it.
+This is a critical teamwork skill.
 Be aware of where communication might be lacking within your company.
 Providing ongoing coaching and instruction is a worthy investment.

 Both C-level executives and employees consider collaboration among the top four important skills for an employee’s future success.
 Working together allows team members to share creative ideas and utilize unique skills.
 And sharing different interpretations or experiences can lead to more productivity.